AIKevin/Sentence_Classification_for_PGN/README.md

 # Sentence_Classification_for_PGN

-When trying to use the Pointer Generator with a personal dataset, you might find difficult to find a large enough dataset to make a your own experiments.
+*When trying to use the Pointer Generator with a personal dataset, you might find difficult to find a large enough dataset to make a your own experiments.
 To resolve this issue and to be able to have relatively good results with a smaller dataset, we propose to filter the input sentences to erase unimoortant sentences, reducing the noise and the useless entropy of the input sentences.
-By doing so, the model will be able to learn more easily.
+By doing so, the model will be able to learn more easily.*

 This technique is usable only for summarization with a small entropy of information in both the sentences and the abstracts.

-A sentence Classification model in Tensorflow 2.0, to create a raw dataset for the Pointer Generator Network.
+That is why I propose a sentence Classification model in Tensorflow 2.0, to create a raw dataset for the Pointer Generator Network.

+You will need two datasets to achieve this task:

+-One annotated dataset of about 500 sentences to learn how to classify your sentences -One dataset of raw texts to classify and filter to create a smaller and filtered datasets, without unimportant sentences

 Here is the format of the input file for the sentence selection:

 ![Screenshot](Format_Setence_Classification.PNG)